cmdviegas/hadoop-spark/README.md

 ## Deploying a cluster with Apache Hadoop 3.4.x + Apache Spark 3.5.x

-This is a script that deploys a cluster with Apache Hadoop and Apache Spark in fully distributed mode using Docker as infrastructure.
+This script deploys an Apache Hadoop and Apache Spark cluster in fully distributed mode using Docker as the underlying infrastructure.

 ### :rocket: How to build and run

-⚠️ Before you begin: you MUST pre-download Apache Hadoop and Apache Spark by running `download.sh` script before invoking docker compose build.
+⚠️ Optional (Recommended): Before starting, it is advised to pre-download Apache Hadoop and Apache Spark by running the `download.sh` script.
+This step will speed up the build process.

-By default, it creates three containers: one node-master and two worker nodes.
-The number of worker nodes can be changed by setting `$NODE_REPLICAS` to the desired value in `.env` file.
+By default, the script creates three containers: one master node and two worker nodes.
+You can adjust the number of worker nodes by setting `$REPLICAS` to the desired value in the `.env` file.

-⚠️ You should edit `.env` file in order to set several parameters for the cluster, like username and password, memory resources, and other definitions.
-Basically you just need to edit this file.
+⚠️ Note: Edit the `.env` file to configure cluster parameters such as username, password, memory resources, and other settings.
+This file is the primary configuration source for your cluster setup.

 #### To build and run this option:
 ```